-This integration can be modified to meet the unique requirements of your organizations.
+This integration can be modified to meet the unique requirements of your organization.
 More often than not, companies elect to make changes to the integration, some minor and some more significant.
 Below you will find a short list of common modifications.

 By default, integrations between CRM and 100 allow for only a single relationship.
 Example: 1 CRM company pointed to 1 Customer record.
 However, some organizations have multiple accounting databases with the same companies appearing in more than one database.
 For these situations, we use an extension to the integration that allows for a single company record in CRM to be connected to multiple accounting databases (Customers or Vendors).
 We refer to this requirement as 1 to Many.